Icinga/icingaweb2-module-director/doc/24-Working-with-agents.md

 Preparation
 -----------

-Agent settings are not available for modification directly on a host object.
-This requires you to create an "Icinga Agent" template.
+Agent and zone settings can be set directly on a host object, but for more than a handful of Agents it's usually easier to create an "Icinga Agent" template.
 You could name it exactly like that; it's important to use meaningful names for your templates.

 ![Create an Agent template](screenshot/director/24-agents/2401_agent_template.png)

 As long as you're not using Satellite nodes, a single Agent zone is all you need.
-Otherwise, you should create one Agent template per satellite zone.
-If you want to move an Agent to a specific zone, just assign it the correct template and you're all done.
+Otherwise, assign each Agent to the zone of its Satellite, either directly on the host or by assigning it a template dedicated to that Satellite zone.
+A dedicated template per zone pays off once you're managing many Agents, as it lets you move all of them into the right zone at once instead of editing every host individually.

 Usage